fivethreeo/simple-translation/docs/index.rst

             from simple_translation.translation_pool import translation_pool
             translation_pool.register_translation(Entry, EntryTitle)
+            # or if with a language field other than 'language'
+            translation_pool.register_translation(Entry, EntryTitle, language_field='lang')

     4. To be able to edit the translated models in the admin.
        Register the models using the custom ``TranslationAdmin`` ``ModelAdmin``. ::